-The Federal Council of Ministers approved a draft law on the security of network and information systems of general interest on 13 July 2018.
-The draft law must now be approved by the House of Representatives, signed by the King and published in the Official Journal before it becomes law.
+The Federal Council of Ministers approved a draft Royal Decree on the security of network and information systems of general interest on May 10, 2019.
+The draft will now be analysed by the Council of State.

 - Critical Infrastructures Act: sets out security obligations for European and national critical infrastructures in the energy, transport, financial and electronic communications sector